emerconnelly/sysadmin/powershell-scripts/Move-ComputersByStateSiteCode/README.md

 # About

-[This script](Move-ComputersByStateSiteCode.ps1) can organize newly created AD computer objects into specific OU's based on state abbrevations.
+[This script](Move-ComputersByStateSiteCode.ps1) organizes new AD computer objects into specific OU's based on US state abbrevations.

 ### Assumptions